Skip to main content

 3. Capacitance and Dielectrics

-4. Current, Resistance, and DC Circuits
+4. Current, Resistance, and Conduction in Various Media

-6. Electromagnetic Induction
+6. Electromagnetic Induction and AC Circuits

 The specific topics, and the depth given to each, may shift depending on class priorities and the dynamics of the cohort.
-The destination, a working understanding of electricity and magnetism from charge through induction, stays the same.

 Schedule, Pricing & Enrollment